Elizaongwz/DSA4264/technical-report.md

 ## Section 2: Scope

 ### 2.1 Problem
 Currently, the problem lies in the need to transfer funds from trunk services with low ridership upon the introduction of new train services by Land Transport Authority (LTA) to make public transportation more attractive to commuters.
 Prior to this, commuters relied on trunk services as they cover relatively popular and long routes.
-Upon the contruction of new train lines, ridership for trunk services that cover similar routes dropped.
+Upon the construction of new train lines, ridership for trunk services that cover similar routes dropped.
 As such, LTA would like to identify trunk services that are significantly parallel to MRT lines to be either removed or modified.
 Through streamlining transport options, budget can be utilised for other potential bus routes so that commuters can experience more convenience with regards to their public transportation.

 Public transport can still be improved by identifying upcoming or current places that are experiencing a shortage of commute options.
 But, with a fixed amount of budget of $1 billion for buses assigned to LTA, funds have to be transferred in order to incorporate these changes.
 However, during the recent route rationalisation exercise for bus service 167, a service that overlaps significantly with the Thomson-East Coast Line (TEL), key opinions have mentioned that completely removing bus services can lead to more crowded buses for services that pass through MRT stations as commuters transfer to MRT.
 Furthermore, completely removing services can also deter commuters from taking public transport as a whole.
 We thus have to thread carefully and go beyond parallelism scores.